RaulPPelaez/UAMMD/docs/ExecutionPolicy.rst

 When used on a thrust algorithm this policy will make thrust leverage UAMMD's cached allocator meachanism.
 This is useful, for instance, when calling algorithms that require memory allocation such as thrust::sort

+You should just use this when you would put thrust::device.

 Example
 -------